veebch/twirly/README.md

 - If the motor isn't spinning, the speed buttons give a **small nudge** clockwise or counterclockwise.
 - There is also a button that performs **1 spin** for automated 360 photos.

-All options other than nudges use speed ramping to help things not fall over.
+All options other than nudges use speed ramping to preven things from falling over.

 # Video